 Who Should Use Which

-Use Betfair if: Your focus centres on real-time sports trading, you concentrate on UK and European fixtures, and you favour traditional fiat settlement methods.
+Use Betfair if: Your focus is live/in-play sports trading, you concentrate on UK and European sporting events, and you prefer to transact in conventional currency.

-Use PolyGram if: You seek exposure across multiple domains beyond sports, require unrestricted worldwide participation, wish to avoid account suspension concerns, prefer stablecoin payouts, and value Telegram-based mobile functionality.
+Use PolyGram if: You seek exposure across multiple event categories, operate internationally without access restrictions, wish to avoid account closure risk, require stablecoin settlement, and value Telegram-based mobile trading.

 FAQ